Where is Lake Waccamaw. N.C.?

 WHO AND WHAT WE ARE

 So, why are we Take the Lake, and what are we doing?
 We are people who love beautiful Lake Waccamaw, N.C. and have become enthralled with the simple, but challenging, concept of – to use a military term – “taking*” the lake.
 We love to walk, run, bike, paddle and swim in and around Lake Waccamaw.
 It's the perfect place to enjoy a weekend of fitness and the natural beauty.

 Keep an eye on the lake as you travel, and watch the weather and the winds, experiencing subtle and climatic changes as you come full-circle.
 Watch the sun travel all around you as you box the compass.
 When you are nearly through your walk, take a short break and look across the water – far across the water – to the shore some five miles away, and consider that you just carried yourself all the way over there and back.
 It’s a rewarding feeling few people experience.

-Columbus was recently rated as the least healthy county in North Carolina, and we see Take the Lake as a way to encourage people to adopt healthier lifestyles.
+Columbus County has lagged among North Carolina counties in overall health statistics, and we see Take the Lake as a way to encourage people to adopt healthier lifestyles.
 Few people can easily complete one or all four Take the Lake Personal Endurance Challenges without training, so we hope people will begin training during the summer, changing their lifestyle and diet to get themselves in shape.
 If you do this each year, it should be easier to train, because you will likely maintain yourself in better condition throughout the year.

 Swimming across Lake Waccamaw has been a personal achievement for generations, with its first proponent, Lee J. Greer, encouraging hundreds of youths and adults to join him each year, as far back as the 1940s, and it would become a Labor Day tradition.
 At the turn of this century, Grant Egley began organizing a walk around the lake each year on the same weekend.
 In 2008, a pilot event was organized, adding paddling and cycling, and in 2012, more than 1,000 people participated in Take the Lake.